 PHOENIX (AP) -- A Frank Lloyd Wright-designed Phoenix home that had been slated for demolition will apparently survive under a new owner.

 The current owners have reached an agreement to sell the early 1950s home to a buyer who wants to preserve and restore it, real estate broker Robert Joffe said Wednesday.

-Joffe says the property is being sold for the listing price of nearly $2.4 million to a buyer who wishes to remain anonymous, Joffe said.
+The property is being sold for the listing price of nearly $2.4 million to a buyer who wishes to remain anonymous, Joffe said.